kataya1/Web-Snippets/IntersectionObserver/README.md

 - entry.target to get a reference to the actual target DOM element

 And perform any logic based on those values.
 Hope this helps clarify what triggers the Intersection Observer callback!
 Let me know if you have any other questions.

+---
+### advanced notes
+entry.rootbounds' -which is the bounds of the intersection of the scroll container- top, bottom, left,right gets changed by rootMargin. so you don't need to do any additional calculations. also by the padding of the scrollable container btw( rootMargin representation will not show correctly because of padding)

+However threshold is needs to be accounted for differently. for example `entry.target.getBoundingClientRect().bottom < entry.rootBounds.top` will give different things depending on the threshold

+at threshold of 1. if one pixel of the element leaves the root, the callback function inside the IntersectionObserver will be called and since it's only one pixel this condition will be false `elemBounds.bottom < ioBounds.top` the bottom of the element is still inside root.